PHOTO - World home | contact us | attorneys & staff | japanese

 VISA INTERVIEW:

 Your application will be taken and you will be allowed to enter the consular interview waiting room.
-Be prepared to wait up to two hours from the time you arrive to being interviewed by the consular officer who will evaluate your application and determine if you qualify for a visa.
-If you qualify for a visa, the officer will take your passport and chronopost envelope.
-Your passport with visa issued in it will be mailed back to you normally within 24-48 hours.
-However, visa processing times vary.
+Be prepared to wait up to two hours from the time you arrive to be interviewed by the consular officer who will evaluate your application and determine if you qualify for a visa.
+If you qualify for a visa, the officer will take your passport and pre-paid Chronopost envelope.
+Your passport with visa issued in it will be mailed back to you in around two to four business days after the visa interview.
+However, some visas may require additional administrative processing.

 FINGERPRINTING:

-All visa applicants are subject to two-digit fingerprinting at the time of the interview.
+All visa applicants are subject to finger scanning at the time of the interview.

 TYPES OF NONIMMIGRANT VISAS ISSUED: